Typee-Language/Typee/_Global_Documentation/Front-End_documentation/typee_front_end_scanner_sw_documentation.md

-# Typee Front-End Parser Documentation
+# Typee Front-End Scanner Documentation

 This document is part of the Open Source project __Typee__.
 As such, it is delivered under the MIT license: